FindLab/FindLab.github.io/source/_drafts/midi-indexing.md

 $$ \textrm{filter stregth} := 1 - \frac{\textrm{left candidate count}}{\textrm{total candidate count}} $$

-As long as we didn't miss the potential goal score, we will do our best to enhance filter strength.
+As long as we didn't miss the potential goal score, we will do our best to enhance the filter strength.

 ## Pitch frequency indexing

-For a particular MIDI file, the attendance frequency of every pitches can be used as a unique signature.
+For a particular MIDI file, the attendance frequency of every pitch can be used as a unique signature.
 Try to play this MIDI file, and the histogram below will illustrate what is *pitch frequency* we talk about.

 <div class="vue-component midi-pitches-counter" data-midi-url="/midi/Minuets_in_G_major.mid"></div>